 The default setting is the variogram generated for that particular domain but if you want to use variograms from a different domain you can do so by clicking on the browse button and selecting the appropriate model.

 The search angles are read from the variogram model.

 You can manually edit the discretisation points in the X, Y and Z directions.

 For top cutting you have three options:

+Finally, we need to define a set of parameters.
 The parameter set number will allow you to identify which parameter set was used to estimate each block in the resultant model.
-You can define up to 25 parameter sets.

 Click on the update button to run the estimate.

 The estimation uses ordinary kriging and what is happening is that the initial estimate uses the parameters defined by Parameter set 0 and the results saved to a block model.
 The estimate is then run again using the parameters defined by Parameter set 1 and if the KE for a particular block is greater than the one stored in the block model then all the results for that particular block are replaced.
 This happens for each of the parameter sets.
 The result is each block in the resulting grade model is based on the best combination of search parameters.

 You can view the resultant block model in the 3D viewer.